zihanz12/uiuc-cs-wiki/guide/section4.md

 There are several concrete differences between CS+X and CSENG:
 * CS+X features significantly different coursework from CSENG, integrating interdisciplinary courses drawing from the +X part of the degree.
 For reference, the [CS+Linguistics degree page](http://catalog.illinois.edu/undergraduate/eng_las/computer-science-linguistics-bslas/#degreerequirementstext) features a good example of what CS+X coursework looks like.
 * While CS+X students are nominally in the college that their +X is administrated by, all students in +X programs have access to advising and resources both from their +X college and Grainger College of Engineering.
 CSENG students are by contrast exclusively in the Grainger College of Engineering.
-* Barring the notable exceptions of Math+CS, Statistics+CS and CS+Astrophysics, CS+X degrees place less emphasis on math and science degree requirements.
+* Barring the notable exceptions of Math+CS, Statistics+CS, CS+Astrophysics, and CS+Chemistry, CS+X degrees place less emphasis on math and science degree requirements.
 This does not imply that students in CS+X degree programs do not take advanced or foundational math and science courses, but rather that certain classes in these categories are not required to graduate.
 * Non-CSENG majors cannot apply for the CS department's 5 year BS/MCS program.

 Math & CS/Statistics & CS and CS+X are not: